lukso-network/tools-lsp-factory/docs/deployment/digital-asset.md

 ### Adding Images and Assets

-Images and assets can also be included in the LSP4 Metadata file.
-These can be added by passing the
+Images and assets can be included in the LSP4 Metadata file by passing them to the `images` and `assets` parameters of the `digitalAssetMetadata` object.

-Alternatively, the javascript `File` object can be passed if being used in a browser.

-#### Pre-uploaded Images and Assets
+#### Pre-uploaded Images

 If you already have images and assets uploaded to IPFS, you can pass the metadata directly inside the `digitalAssetMetadata` object.
 This metadata will then be set in the LSP4DigitalAsset metadata JSON file and uploaded to IPFS.